Fodor's Expert Review Masumiyet Müzesi

 Nobel Prize–winning Turkish novelist Orhan Pamuk's Museum of Innocence is one of the most unusual museums in Istanbul—and, perhaps, in the world.
-Opened in 2012 in the gentrifying Çukurcuma neighborhood in a former town house dating to the late 19th century, it's based on Pamuk's eponymous novel chronicling a decades-long story of unrequited love.
-On display are thousands of everyday objects, from vintage silverware and clothing to lottery tickets and matchbooks—obsessively "collected" over the years by the novel's main character—that present a portrait of daily life in Istanbul over the second half of the 20th century.
-The quirky, intimate museum is a must-see for anyone familiar with Pamuk's work or interested in Turkish social history, though some may find it esoteric.
-Audio tours available in English (5 TL) offer context.
+Opened in 2012 in the gentrifying Çukurcuma neighborhood in a former town house dating from the late 19th century, it's based on Pamuk's eponymous novel chronicling a decades-long story of unrequited love.
+On display are thousands of everyday objects, from vintage silverware and clothing to lottery tickets and matchbooks—obsessively "collected" over the years by the novel's main character—that portray daily life in Istanbul over the second half of the 20th century.
+The quirky, intimate museum is a must-see for anyone familiar with Pamuk's work or who is interested in Turkish social history, though some may find it esoteric.
+Audio tours available in English offer context.